geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 redirect_from: /page/guide-go-evidence-codes
 ---

-# Guide to GO Evidence Codes
+# Guide to GO evidence codes

 A [GO annotation](/docs/go-annotations/) is a statement about the function of a particular gene.
 Each annotation includes an evidence code to indicate how the annotation to a particular term is supported.